Applying security to inheritance

 Configuring the security of a Mendix application is an important but sometimes tedious task.
 Misunderstanding of how security is applied by the Mendix platform can lead to failing security with great consequences.
 It is the developers task to constrain each entity with access rules.
 This post is a quick guide to setting up security in the context of inheritance.

-Knowledge of How to: Create a secure app and Security Best Practices and Improvements for Mendix Applications is assumed.
+Knowledge of How to: Create a secure app and Implement Best Practices for App Security is assumed.
 This post only discusses the security defined at entity access level related to generalisations and specialisations.

 Mendix stores on the generalisation in an attribute ‘submetaobjectname’ the subclass of the object.